Severn and Wye Railway: The Coleford branch

-On 18 July 1872, Parliamentary authorisation was received for the Coleford branch, leaving the old main line at Coleford Junction, at Parkend.
-The Coleford Railway, sponsored by the Great Western Railway, was authorised in the same session of Parliament, to build from near Monmouth to Parkend, and a clause in the authorising Act stipulated that if the S&WR failed to reach the important Easter Iron Mine at Milkwall within two years, the Coleford Railway was authorised to extend its line to it; this was an outcome the S&WR wished to avoid at all costs.
-The Act required a joint station and end-on connection at Coleford, although that was never made.
+On 18 July 1872, the Coleford Railway Act 1872 (35 & 36 Vict. c. cxx) was passed, giving authorisation for the Coleford branch, leaving the old main line at Coleford Junction, at Parkend.
+The Coleford Railway, sponsored by the Great Western Railway, was authorised in the same session of Parliament, to build from near Monmouth to Parkend, and a clause in the authorising act of Parliament stipulated that if the S&WR failed to reach the important Easter Iron Mine at Milkwall within two years, the Coleford Railway was authorised to extend its line to it; this was an outcome the S&WR wished to avoid at all costs.
+The act required a joint station and end-on connection at Coleford, although that was never made.

 The Coleford line was steeply graded, following the course of the old Milkwall tramway; the gradient was 1 in 31 falling from Milkwall to Coleford Junction, and its 3 mi 58 ch extent was opened on 19 July 1875 to goods traffic; passenger opening followed on 9 December 1875 The junction near Parkend faced away from Lydney, so that through running from Coleford to Lydney involved a reversal there.

 The extensive sidings at Coleford Junction were completed by the previous April.
 The reversal was necessary for branch trains from Lydney and in practice ‘down’ goods trains left traffic at the junction for marshalling and collection by the Coleford branch engine.

 Coleford GWR station (the Coleford Railway station on the line from Monmouth) opened to passengers on 1 September 1883.
 The GWR cancelled published goods traffic rates between the S&WR station at GWR stations at once.
 No junction was made between the two lines, but in 1885 a connection within the sidings was made "temporarily", enabling transfer of goods wagons.

 The GWR Coleford branch from Wyesham Junction closed after 31 December 1916, but 71 ch from Coleford to Whitecliff was retained to serve the quarry there.
 Access was via the transfer siding and involved four reversals, until 1951 when the siding was realigned.